Fitting High-Dimensional Interaction Models with Error Control: Introduction

 \section{Introduction}

 We study the problem of selecting predictive features from a large feature space.
-Our data consists of $n$ observations of (response, feature) sets, ($y_i,x_{i1},\ldots,x_{im}$), where each observation has $m$ associated features.
-Observations are collected into matrices and the following model is assumed for our data
+Our data consists of $n$ i.i.d. observations of (response, feature) sets, where each observation has $m$ associated features: $(y_i,x_{i1},\ldots,x_{im}) \sim \sP$.
+As we are interested in models using not only these $m$ raw features (main effects) but also polynomials of the features (interaction effects), we consider an expanded feature space of dimension $d$ which is created by extending our data set as ($y_i,x_{i1},\ldots,x_{im},x_{i(m+1)},\ldots,x_{id})$.
+Each $x_{ik}$ for $k \in \{m+1,\ldots,d\}$ is a product of raw features:

+where $\xi_{kj}$ is the power of feature $j$ in the interaction $k$.
+In general, we do not place a constraint on either the value of $\xi_{kj}$ or the number of features $j$ that are allowed in the interaction, as these characteristics will be adaptively determined by our procedure.
+The complete feature space, however, is best thought of as all interactions which can be created with the restriction that $\sum_{j=1}^m \xi_{kj} \leq \kappa$, for some $\kappa \in \mathbb{N}$.